lucanovello/starter-express-prisma-jwt/docs/DEVELOPMENT.md

 ## Getting Help

-This repo is maintained for my own work, so there isn't a public support queue.
-When you fork it, lean on the existing docs (`README.md`, `docs/ops/runbook.md`, `docs/RENOVATE.md`, `SECURITY.md`) or adapt the workflow to fit your needs.
+This template is provided as-is and does not ship with a public support queue.
+Lean on the existing docs (`README.md`, `docs/ops/runbook.md`, `docs/RENOVATE.md`, `SECURITY.md`) or adapt the workflow to fit your team.